gergusber/react/seccion23-NextJs/Readme.md

     const router = useRouter(); // llamamos al hook const { query } = router;  // extraemos query params del router return <h1>The DetailPage {query.newsId}</h1>  // obtenemos el nombre del parametro definido en la ruta(http://localhost:3000/news/something-important)

+  Link component from next/link uses load the component and change the url but its not create a refresh of th page and we want a pwa.